-When selecting wall art for your studio space is always key and will dictate much of the steps to follow.
-If you have a spacious studio with ample room for a wall art installation then you may be fortunate to be able to showcase a diverse array of items, and if spacious enough perhaps even a feature wall of your favorite products and corresponding images.
-Conversely, if you studio is more concise then strategically selected images and products will be your best tools.
+If you have a spacious studio with ample room for a wall art installation then you may be fortunate to be able to showcase a diverse array of items, and if spacious enough, perhaps even a feature wall of your favorite products and corresponding images.
+Conversely, if you studio is more concise then strategically selected images and products will be a must!

-The key is to fit the space and avoid having the walls look overcrowded and cluttered with too many items; alternatively, having one item of wall is great for an art gallery but less desirable as a sales tool in a studio.
+The key is to fit the space and avoid having the walls look overcrowded and cluttered with too many items; alternatively, having one item on a wall is great for an art gallery but less desirable as a sales tool in a studio.

-Tip- Having a gird system is a great way to have an organized and uncluttered presentation (ie. 2:2, 4:4, triptychs etc.)
+Tip- Having a grid system is a great way to have an organized and uncluttered presentation (ie. 2:2, 4:4, triptychs etc.)

 2) Show What You Got

 A key factor in showcasing products is showing the types of products you wish to highlight and sell; further, showcasing the correct sizes is paramount.
-For example it is much more difficult to up-sell to a 24x36 (for example) if your walls only have 16x24 images.
+For example, it is much more difficult to up-sell to a 24x36 (for example) if your walls only have 16x24 images.
 The average client will have difficult time imagining how big the size difference will be and will often feel hesitant and/or overwhelmed (from my experience).
-If your goal is to sell 24x36 products then go big and show what you got as that's what client will purchase.
+If your goal is to sell 24x36 products then go big and show what you got as that is what clients will purchase.

-Tip- If you are showcasing the differences between a variety of products using the same image and size with different products is a great way to remove potential variables (like size) and allows the differences of the products to shine through and be showcased.
+Tip- If you are showcasing the differences between a variety of products using the same image and size on different products is a great way to remove potential variables (ie. size) and allows the differences of the products to shine through and be showcased.